H.

 Paper Wireframes:

-I created the paper wireframes first for initial layout research, as well as the variation format on tablet and phone screen size.
+I created the paper wireframes first for initial layout study, as well as the variation format on tablet and phone screen size.

 Digital Wireframes:

-I transfer the paper wireframes into digital version for readability and preliminary design.
+I transfered the paper wireframes into digital version for readability and preliminary design.

 Then I designed the layout of the same page on different screen sizes.